jstrait/beats/README.markdown

 The latest stable version of BEATS is 1.2.0, released on July 12, 2010.
 It brings significant performance and architectural improvements.
 It also contains a few bug fixes.
 For more info, see [http://www.joelstrait.com/blog/2010/7/12/beats_1.2.0_released](http://www.joelstrait.com/blog/2010/7/12/beats_1.2.0_released).

 Development for 1.2.1 is underway on the trunk.
-This is a minor release which will add a few small features.
+This is a minor release which will add a few small features:

 * You can use the | character to represent bar lines in a track rhythm.
 This is optional, but often makes longer rhythms easier to read.
 * The "Structure" section of the song header is now called "Flow".